DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Check the current price on Adorama

-Paired with their color science, Canon’s dual pixel autofocus technology is incredibly reliable and does a great job finding focus.
-For vloggers this is an absolute must since it is extremely difficult to manually focus on yourself if you intend to move at all.
+Paired with their color science, Canon’s dual-pixel autofocus technology is incredibly reliable and does a great job finding focus.
+This is an absolute must for vloggers since it is extremely difficult to focus on yourself if you intend to move manually.

-The Canon EOS 80D has a couple unique features that set it apart from other DSLRs and mirrorless cameras.
-This camera has wireless connectivity which is great for filmmakers on the move, and a headphone monitor jack.
-For a vlogger making content on your own, being able to directly monitor your own audio is incredibly useful.
+The Canon EOS 80D has unique features that set it apart from other DSLRs and mirrorless cameras.
+This camera has wireless connectivity, which is great for filmmakers on the move, and a headphone monitor jack.
+For a vlogger making content on your own, being able to monitor your own audio directly is incredibly useful.

-The 80D doesn’t have 4K recording, which is becoming increasingly popular and doesn’t have any in-camera stabilization.
-There are some Canon lenses that can help with this but don’t expect any stabilization to come from the body itself.
+The 80D doesn’t have 4K recording, which is becoming increasingly popular, and doesn’t have any in-camera stabilization.
+Some Canon lenses can help with this but don’t expect any stabilization from the body itself.

-On the topic of lenses, hoIver, that is a huge strength of the EOS 80D.
-Featuring a Canon EF lens mount, you will have a plethora of great lenses available.
+On the topic of lenses, however, that is a huge strength of the EOS 80D.
+You will have many great lenses available featuring a Canon EF lens mount.

-Whereas other lens formats may be more difficult to find, Canon glass is very high quality and pretty much all manufacturers make lenses for EF mounts.
+Whereas other lens formats may be more difficult to find, Canon glass is very high quality, and almost all manufacturers make lenses for EF mounts.
 This means you won’t have to adapt any glass unless you already have a collection going.

 For vloggers wanting the benefits of a DSLR, the EOS 80D is a great choice.
-You’ll have an audio input to attach an external microphone, plenty of options for lenses, and wonderful color.
+You’ll have an audio input to attach an external microphone, plenty of lens options, and wonderful color.
 Canon’s autofocus is also a boon that cannot be ignored.

 Headphone Monitor Jack